 All dogs are different.
-Even the cutest ones can become a nuance with the wrong approach.
+With the wrong approach, even the cutest ones can become a nuance.
 Meanwhile, the scariest breeds can be the most dedicated friends when trained properly.
 A wire haired dachshund can easily become your best friend for life.
 However, you need to be aware of its special personality traits.

-Below is a list that can help get to know the dog you are about to buy.
+The list below can help you get to know the dog you’re about to buy.
 Read here some interesting facts on long haired Dachshunds.

 1. Loud and Frequent Barking